 My close colleague Veritas Rechtschreiber has contributed a text to “Twain,” an exhibition organized by The Art Foundation.

 My review of “Where Is The Power” at Fort Worth Contemporary Arts, curated by Terri Thornton, is online at ..might be good.
-Read the rest of this entry »

 Today will give a gallery talk at the Dallas Museum of Art, discussing work by the Gutai group, Michelangelo Pistoletto’s Cubic Meter of Infinity, James Welling’s Railroad Pictures and others in the museum’s current exhibition “Variations on a Theme.”
+More information is on the exhibition’s web page and the schedule of gallery talks.

 My short survey of the German painter Raimund Girke is online at Literal magazine.